Design of Trickling Filters (TFs) and Nitrifying Trickling Filters (NTFs)

 In order to better understand the size distribution of organic matter in wastewaters, an ultrafiltration procedure to separate soluble organic matter present in wastewater into apparent molecular weight (AMW) fractions using ultrafiltration (UF) techniques.
 Since a major fraction of dissolved organic matter in waters and wastewaters consists of molecules too large to be directly transported through bacterial membranes, our research projects focus on the breakdown of macromolecules ( such as polysaccharides and proteins) by suspended and attached microorganisms.

 For related research on determining the biochemical oxygen demands of wastewaters, visit the web page on the HBOD test.

 Trickling Filter Model

-The file below is a self-extracting archive.
-You won’t need any special programs to extract the enclosed files.
-The files can be downloaded to your computer.
+The file below (loganltf) is a self-extracting archived program.
+You won’t need any special programs to extract the enclosed files, but you will need to run it on a computer that can run the DOS emulator program.
+The files below can be downloaded to your computer.
 To begin downloading, just click on a file.
 Copy the downloaded file into a suitable directory on your computer and run it using Windows 95, Windows 3.1, or in DOS.
+If you have newer versions of Windows (almost everyone will) you need to first run the DOSBox program.
+Download the instructions and the files listed below.
+If you are able to run DOS without the emulator, that will also work.
 For DOS, simply type in the file name (no extension).
-LOGANTFM.EXE